pteridin/plines/README.md

 - Fill in a production-grade `DATABASE_URL`, generate a long random `SECRET_KEY`, and choose strong admin credentials.
 - Docker Compose reads `.env` automatically and passes any `APP_*` values into the service containers; update them if you need to override the defaults.
 - When hosting in production, mount or inject the same variables as environment secrets instead of committing `.env`.
+- If you terminate TLS elsewhere and serve the app over plain HTTP, set `APP_SESSION_COOKIE_SECURE=false` so browsers will keep the login cookie.

 ## Development via Bun
 If you prefer running Bun directly: